How To Run Without Losing Muscle Mass + 10 Effective Ways To Do So

 Does Running Make You Lose Muscle?

-Many people ask, “Does running make you lose muscle?” or “How much should I run to not lose muscle?”
-The answer isn’t a simple yes or no or specific amount of time, because whether or not running burns muscle largely depends on your overall energy balance.
+Many people ask, “Will I lose muscle from running?” or “How much running can cause muscle loss?”
+The answer isn’t a simple yes or no or a specific amount of time because whether or not running burns muscle largely depends on your overall energy balance.

 It takes energy to run, so running burns calories.
 According to the Third Law of Thermodynamics, energy can’t be created or destroyed; it can only be transformed from one form to another.